sxxxhjjj/666/README.md

 end

 function GetGiantSTToilet()
-    if FarmTargetMode == "Astro 坚守模式" then return nil, nil end for _, mob in ipairs(GetFarmCandidateMobs(false)) do
+    if FarmTargetMode == "Astro Holdout Mode" then return nil, nil end for _, mob in ipairs(GetFarmCandidateMobs(false)) do
         if mob.Name == "Giant ST toilet" then local lever = mob:FindFirstChild("lever")